osohq/oso/docs/getting-started/list-filtering/sqlalchemy.rst

   within the negation

-Some operations cannot be performed on **resources** in ``allow`` rules used with the SQLAlchemy adaptor.
+Some operations cannot be performed on **resources** in ``allow`` rules used with the SQLAlchemy adapter.
 These operations can still be used on the actor or
 action:

 - application method calls